 Shalabi holds an MBA from the Massachusetts Institute of Technology (MIT) and a bachelor’s degree in civil engineering from the Oklahoma State University, USA.

-Initially leading Ma’aden’s Corporate Finance activities, he became Senior Vice President, Finance & CFO in 2016 and was appointed acting CEO in July 2018.
+Initially leading Ma’aden’s Corporate Finance activities, he became Senior Vice President, Finance and CFO in April 2016 and was appointed President and CEO in July 2018.

 Mr. Ali Saeed Al Qahtani joined Saudi Arabian Mining Company in 2011 as Financial Controller with over 18 years of extensive financial background.
 He started his career in 1993 immediately after his graduation as a Financial Analyst in Saudi Industrial Development Fund (SIDF).
 In 1999, he served in Corporate Finance as Client’s Accounts Manager in Al Rajhi Bank.
 He was as Assistant General Manager, Planning & Finance in Qassim Cement Company and VP & Chief Financial Officer in Tawuniya Insurance Company for 5 years before joining Ma’aden.